 For detailed information about LEED visit: www.leedbuilding.org

 Tax credits come from multiple sources, some federal and others regional based on energy efficient incentives.
-See the quick Q&A and links below for more information on your regions.
+With a push in reducing carbon emissions and creating more renewable resources the incentives and tax rebates are growing rapidly.
+As a high performance building system that reduces energy consumption drastically, SIP systems easily qualify for See the quick Q&A and links below for more information on your regions.

 Where can I find more regional information on credits and incentives?